green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/cpu-utilization-cgroup-container.md

 ---
-title: "CPU % - cgroup - sytem"
+title: "CPU % - cgroup - container"
-description: "Documentation for CpuUtilizationCgroupSystemProvider of the Green Metrics Tool"
+description: "Documentation for CpuUtilizationCgroupContainerProvider of the Green Metrics Tool"
-date: 2025-01-15T08:49:15+00:00
+date: 2022-06-01T08:49:15+00:00
 draft: false
 images: []
-weight: 141
+weight: 140
 ---
 ### What it does

 This metric provider calculates an estimate of the % total CPU usage based on the cgroups stats file of your docker containers.
 More information about cgroups can be found in the [Linux manual pages](https://www.man7.org/linux/man-pages/man7/cgroups.7.html).

-### Technical Details

-- Reads `/proc/stat` all CPU entry .... blah blah blah

 ### Classname